top of page

 QB6A3515 (1).JPG

 We have a group of interdisciplinary high school, undergraduate, and masters students from around the globe!
-Currently, there are no research assistantships opening on our team, but if you'd like to check out the team see them below!
+Currently, no research assistantships are opening on our team, but if you'd like to check out the team, see them below!
 Above is a picture from Fall 2022!

 Herd of Elephants